stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Powering on the model before the transmitter will cause the receiver to dis-arm in 3 seconds as long as there is no RC signal.
 During this power on time there is no output from the receiver until an RC signal is first received from the transmitter.

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

-## Binding Receiver
-* Turn on the receiver in Bind Mode (see. receiver setup above).
-* Navigate to the model "SETUP" page.
-* Highlight bind "Bnd" and press enter.
-* When the pairing is successful, the LED of the receiver will flash slowly.
-* Restart the receiver.

 ## Unbinding Receiver
 In order to un-bind a receiver using the transmitter, a model bound to the receiver must be configured in the transmitter.
 With a model selected that is bound to the receiver: